SistemBasisData2024/MYEnterprise/README.md

 npm install
 ```

-- Create an .env file in your project root folder and add your variables.
+- See the `.env.template` file in your project root folder and fill in the details used in the file.

+- Rename the file to `.env`.

 - Insert Database Variables